 Real Estate and Land Use

 The Coachella Valley presents several unique and diverse real estate and land use issues.
 From Beaumont at the West end of the valley to Indio in the East, there are ten different local governments, and several unincorporated areas subject to regulation by Riverside County.
 And interspersed within those communities is Indian reservation land under the sovereignty of several independent Indian Tribes and subject to the federal trust responsibility of the United States Department of the Interior, Bureau of Indian Affairs.
-Whether you are a developer or investor, lender or borrower, contractor or landowner, our firm’s transactional real estate lawyers have the expertise and local experience to help you navigate the legal, political and regulatory obstacles presented by such a diverse market.
+Whether you are a developer or investor, lender or borrower, contractor or landowner, our Palm Springs real estate attorneys’ transactional lawyers have the expertise and local experience to help you navigate the legal, political and regulatory obstacles presented by such a diverse market.

 Our firm has experience in all aspects of real estate, from raw land acquisitions and sales, to complex financing transactions involving private and institutional investors, traditional and non-traditional lenders, to representing clients during the entitlement process, including complex development and land use agreements, annexation issues, subdivisions and master-planned communities.
 Through our experience and relationships with local decision-makers, we are able to advise our clients and get them through the land use process as efficiently as possible.